Let’s use the Resource Center

 - Improve cost efficiency of data collection

-We support open public transport data, open-source tools and knowledge sharing and building and hence, the idea of this Resource Center was born.
+We support open public transport data, open-source tools and knowledge, and sharing and building together.
+With this, the DigitalTransport4Africa Resource Center was born.

 This version is a Beta Version and we plan to be upgrade and continue to build this site adding future initiatives and new contributions from our growing community.
 Please feel free to contact and join us!